The 5:2 Fasting Diet For Weight Loss

 - My favorite app is Lose It, which is very similar to My Fitness Pal, but the feature I love is it can scan barcodes to automatically enter the calorie information.
-The database is huge—it even includes many produce labels.
+The database is huge.
+It even includes many produce labels.
 This makes calculating your 500 calories a cinch.
 I also use it if I am making a recipe.
 I scan each item to get the total for the whole recipe, then divide by my serving size.
 I don’t bother tracking calories on my feed days.
 You can also enter your weights into this program, and email reports to yourself.

 Both apps are free, and worth looking into!

-- Mosley suggests you don’t weigh yourself too often.
+- Mosley suggests that you don’t weigh yourself too often.
 Due to the nature of this diet, your weight can fluctuate 2 to 3 pounds each week.

 - I would take body measurements once per month.
 I suggest committing to a 5-week program, like Mosley did, and see where you are at, at that point.
 That is only 10 days of dieting!

 - Mosley was 187 pounds, and 5'11".
 For most people, this doesn’t sound like he would need to lose too much weight.
-He was able to get down to 169 pounds until his wife finally said, "Stop!"
+He was able to get down to 169 pounds until his wife finally said, "stop!"